kpa28-git/help-house/linux-fhs/how.md

 * `/home/<user>/`: The root of the home directory for <user>
 * `/home/<user>/.cache/`
 	- User application cache directory
+	- The usual setting of `$XDG_CACHE_HOME`
 * `/home/<user>/.config/`
 	- User application configuration directories/files are kept here
+	- The usual setting of `$XDG_CONFIG_HOME`
 * `/home/<user>/.local/`
 	- `/home/<user>/.local/share/`
 	- `/home/<user>/.local/bin/`
-		- Optional directory for user binaries (ie user scripts) that you can add
+		- A good directory for user binaries (ie user scripts) that you can add
-		- If you add this directory, make sure to modify your `PATH` variable
+		- If you use this directory, make sure to add all the tools in it to your `$PATH` variable for ease of use

 ## Common Dotfiles
 * `/home/<user>/.bash_history`